-In 2021, UNHCR has supported refugee children in different ways, including:
+In 2022, UNHCR has supported refugee children in different ways, including:

 Awareness-raising, Capacity-building and Advocacy: UNHCR builds on the knowledge, skills, and capacities of refugee communities for children to learn through community-based education programs.
-In 2021, UNHCR supported 28 specialized Education Refugee Outreach Volunteers to raise awareness on the importance of education, including distance learning.
+In 2022, UNHCR supported 26 specialized Education Refugee Outreach Volunteers to raise awareness on the importance of education, including distance learning.
 The volunteers also referred out-of-school children to education programmes available in their respective locations.
-UNHCR reached 63,000 refugee parents and children with awareness-raising sessions on the importance of certified formal education, COVID, distance learning, and cyber security safety among other topics.
+UNHCR reached 85,771 refugee parents and children with awareness-raising sessions on the importance of certified formal education, COVID, distance learning, and cyber security safety among other topics.